PhilHudson/yasnippets/README.md

 # yasnippets
-My custom yasnippet snippets.
+# Phil Hudson's custom yasnippet snippets.

+## Smart, cool snippets (I hope)
-Don't know how much awesomeness there is there, probably too complex as usual.
-Anyway, you need to know that I make use of a lot of placeholders containing smaller placeholders, wherever there's something optional: the idea is, if you don't need the optional things (for instance the optional arguments to `autoload`) you just hit `C-d` to remove (in this case) both of them, otherwise you tab again to get "inside" the group and edit the first one -- in this case, presumably, to specify `'interactive`.
+These snippets make use of a lot of tab-navigation placeholders containing smaller nested placeholders, wherever there's something optional that you might not want to have to fill in.
+The idea is, if you don't need the optional things (for instance the optional arguments to `autoload`) you just hit `C-d` to remove (in this case) both of them, otherwise you tab again to get "inside" the group and edit the first one -- in this case, presumably, to specify `'interactive`.

+Easier to demo than explain:

+  (autoload FUNCTION FILE &optional DOCSTRING INTERACTIVE TYPE)

+has the following tab-navigation placeholders, which you can just tab to and type to replace:

+1. FUNCTION
+2. FILE

+then:

+3. Everything after FILE, including the space character before "&optional".
+Tab to this and hit C-d if you want to just remove all the optional stuff (the most common use case).

+## Idiosyncratic Elisp formatting
-Oh, yes, I use C-style outdenting.
+I use C-style outdenting.
 That's right: closing parens on their own lines.
 Block structuring, visually represented.
 The AST, visually represented.
 Sexp nesting, visually represented.
-The right way.
-Because I have a great big portrait display.
-Get over it.
-Better still, get with it.
-Join us on the sunlit uplands of enlightenment.
-Those "historical reasons" for "the Lisp way"?
-They aren't reasons at all.
-They're mindless habit, they're unthinking convention, they're brute conformity raised to the level of principle, and they're butt-aching stupid.
-And they make Lisp even more impenetrable and unapproachable than it needs to be for non-Lispers.

-Or you could just `M-^` them all onto one line yourself.
-Just don't PR me with that... stuff.
-OK?
+The right way, I claim.
+Making the most of the visual real estate available on a great big portrait display, which I highly recommend to any serious coder.

+If you hate it, I understand.
+Why not fork this repo?
+If you do, please keep me posted, and I'll link to you.

+## Pull requests
 All other PRs *very* gratefully received.